metan16440425/cse15l-lab-reports/lab report 3.md

    ```
 - This command searches within the ./technical/911report directory for files (-type f) that have been modified more recently than ./technical/911report/chapter-2.txt.
   This command is executed and returns no output, it means there are no files in the ./technical/911report directory that were modified after chapter-2.txt.
+This is useful for
+  identifying recent changes or updates among files, allowing users to priotize working on newer files.
   The command option is found from https://www.geeksforgeeks.org/find-command-in-linux-with-examples/
 - ```
   $ find ./technical/biomed -type f -size +50k